-The Student Advocacy and Assistance service at Cummings Graduate Institute guides students in resolving educational, personal and other academic impediments toward successful completion of their academic goals.
-Student Advocacy and Assistance purpose is to empower students to overcome obstacles to their growth both inside and outside the classroom by providing students with resources to make informed decisions and take a proactive role in the resolution process so that they may maintain progress toward earning a degree.
+The Student Advocacy and Assistance service at Cummings Graduate Institute guides students in resolving educational, personal, and other academic impediments toward successful completion of their academic goals.
+The purpose of this service is to empower students to overcome obstacles to their growth both inside and outside the classroom by providing students with resources to make informed decisions and take a proactive role in the resolution process so that they may maintain progress toward earning a degree.